VASELINE, ointment, 100 g, tube/jar

 Precautions for Use

-• Petroleum jelly may also clog pores.
-People with acne or sensitive skin should avoid using petroleum jelly on acne-prone areas, such as the face.
+• It may also clog pores.
+Individuals with acne or sensitive skin should avoid using it on acne-prone areas, such as the face.

-• It is flammable, so people should avoid using it near fires, when smoking, or near other open flames.
+• Since it is flammable, petroleum jelly should not be used near fires, when smoking, or around open flames.

 Storage